MethodsAndPractices/vsteam/.docs/Get-VSTeamPickList.md

 ```

-With no parameters, all the picklists are returned: note that the API can't show the values in each list when getting the list-of-lists.
+With no parameters, all the PickList are returned: note that the API can't show the values in each list when getting the list-of-lists.

 ### Example 2
 ```powershell